Should AWD be Part of the C7 Corvette?

 Here’s the Motor Trend video report…

 In the video, all three cars run at once on a 1/4-mile drag strip.
 No ET figures were given, but the Nissan and Z06 clearly and totally SMOKED the Shelby.
+The Nissan with it’s twin clutch and AWD put a serious hole shot on the Z06 and the Shelby.
+After the launch, the Z06 maintains it’s pace with the Nissan but didn’t have the grunt to catch the Nissan.
+The Shelby was left in the dust.

 An AWD GT-R also bested an older ZR1 last year in the famous 154-turn Nurburgring 12.9-mile track, thanks to it’s superb AWD system.
 But in June 2011, with Corvette engineer Jim Mero behind the wheel of a 2012 ZR1 Corvette equipped with the new High Performance Package (lightweight racing wheels and the new Michelin PS Cup tires), the ‘12 ZR1 edged out the Nissan GT-R at the with a 7.19.63 Ring run.
 That’s just one-second off the $245,000 Porsche GT2 RS.
 (You could get a deal on two ZR1s and a Chevy Volt for that much money!)
 A 2010 GT-R had a Ring time of 7.26.7.
 The ZR1’s seven-second reduction in lap time is a lot.